 - 7-1.7.1 In buildings with noncombustible floors, special sill construction shall not be required if the floor structure is extended through the door opening. - 7-1.7.2 In buildings with combustible floors, special sill construction shall be required if the floor structure is extended through door opening, as combustible floor construction shall not extend through the door opening. - 7-1.7.3 Sills shall be constructed of noncombustible materials.
 For frames having a jamb depth of 4 in.
 (102 mm) or less, the sill width shall be equal to the jamb depth.
 When frames have a greater jamb depth, the sills shall have a minimum width of 4 in.
 (102 mm) and shall be installed so that the sill extends from the face of the frame on the door side into the frame.
 (See Figure B-2.) - 7-1.7.4 Flush concrete sills shall extend to the wall opening on both sides. - 7-1.7.5 Raised noncombustible sills or thresholds shall be acceptable whenever combustible floor coverings are contemplated or are in use on one or both sides of the door openings.
-(See Figure B-2.)

-- 7-1.7.6 Combustible floor covering shall not extend through openings protected by 3-hour fire protection rated door assemblies. - 7-1.7.7 Combustible floor coverings that extend through openings protected by $1\frac{1}{2}$ -, 1-, $\frac{3}{4}$ -, $\frac{1}{2}$ -, or $\frac{1}{3}$ -hour fire protection rated fire door assemblies shall have a minimum of a Class II interior floor finish rating in accordance with the classification of Section 6-5 of NFPA 101, Life Safety Code.
+(See Figure B-2.) - 7-1.7.6 Combustible floor covering shall not extend through openings protected by 3-hour fire protection rated door assemblies. - 7-1.7.7 Combustible floor coverings may extend through openings protected by 11⁄2-, 1-, 3⁄4-, 1⁄2-, or 1⁄3-hour fire protection rated fire door assemblies and shall have a minimum of a Class II interior floor finish rating in accordance with the classification of Section 6-5, NFPA 101, Life Safety Code.